 Dr. Goldman is a sought after expert who has been featured in media.
 She is an expert guest on Sirius XM Doctor Radio where she discusses the struggles with weight loss, stress, and disordered eating, as well as promotes positive health behaviors.
 She has been quoted in many articles including The New York Times, TIME, NBC News, CNN, USA Today, SHAPE, Women's Health, and more.
-She has been a guest on several wellness podcasts, and her work as a bariatric psychologist was highlighted in the June 2016 APA Monitor on Psychology.
+She has been a guest on several wellness podcasts, and her work as a psychologist in the field of obesity was highlighted in the June 2016 APA Monitor on Psychology.

 Dr. Goldman serves on many professional committees.
 She was the Chair of The Obesity Society Early-Career Member Committee for three years and is currently on the Program Committee.
-She is also on the Abstract subcommittee of the Integrated Health Program and Professional Education Committee of the American Society of Metabolic and Bariatric Surgery.
-She was also the Event Leader of the 2014 and 2015 NYC ASMBS Walk from Obesity.
+She is on the Integrated Health Executive Council of the American Society of Metabolic and Bariatric Surgery.
+She was also the Event Co-Leader of the 2014, 2015 and 2019 NYC ASMBS Walk from Obesity.

 Dr. Goldman also has training in sport psychology and does volunteer work with non-for-profit organizations working with athletes and children encouraging healthy behaviors and a healthy lifestyle.
 She ran in the 2007 and 2013 NYC marathons, several half marathons, and participated in a sprint distance triathlon.
 She continues to live an active lifestyle with her husband and son in NYC, and enjoys helping others live healthier and happier lives by promoting positive behavioral changes.

 photo: Robert Adam Mayer